F-I-D-O/Manuals/Programming/C++/CMake Manual.md

 Unless specified, the module mode is used.
 To force a speciic mode, we can use the `MODULE`/`CONFIG` parameters.

+#### Conig packages
+Config packages are CMake modules that were created as cmake projects by their developers.
+They are therefore naturally integrated into Cmake.

+The configuration files are executed as follows:
+1. Package version file: `<package name>-config-version.cmake` or `<package name>ConfigVersion.cmake`.
+This file handles the version compatibility, i.e., it ensures that the installed version of the package is compatible with the version requested in the `find_package` command.
+1. Package configuration file: `<package name>-config.cmake` or `<package name>Config.cmake`.

+#### Module Packages
+Module packages are packages that are not cmake projects themselves, but are hooked into cmake using custom find module scrips.
+These scripts are automatically executed by `find_package`.

+They are located in e.g.: `CMake/share/cmake-3.22/Modules/Find<package name>.cmake`.

 ### `find_path`
 The [`find_path`](https://cmake.org/cmake/help/latest/command/find_path.html) command is intended to find the path (e.g., an include directory).
 A simple syntax is: